-12. Is the error code associated with this service action event of the form A11-xxx or A01-xxx? • Yes: Continue with the next step. • No: Go to step 17.
-13 .
-Have you begun a list of Axx partitions from prior service action events that you processed maintenance analysis procedure (MAP)? d in this • Yes: Go to step 15. • No: Continue with the next step.
-14. Begin a new list of Axx partitions by copying the list of partitions obtained in step 11 on partitions to step 16. age 72.
-Go 15.
-Add the partition list obtained in step 11 on page 72 to the existing list of Axx partitions of from processing previous service action events in this MAP. btained 16.
-Remove all entries in the list of all partitions you recorded in step 11 on page 72.
-If you are to the list of partitions obtained in step 11 on page 72 in future steps, the list is empty.
-Go 17.
-Select and highlight the service action event from the Manage Serviceable Events window.
+12. Is the error code associated with this service action event of the form A11-XXX of A01-XXX: Yes: Continue with the next step.No: Go to step 17.
+13. Have you begun a list of Axx partitions from prior service action events that you processed in this maintenance analysis procedure (MAP)?
+Yes: Go to step 15.No: Continue with the next step.
+14. Begin a new list of Axx partitions by copying the list of partitions obtained in step 11 on page 80. to step 16.
+15. Add the partition list obtained in step 11 on page 80 to the existing list of Axx partitions obtained from processing previous service action events in this MAP.
+16. Remove all entries in the list of all partitions you recorded in step 11 on page 80.
+If you are referred to the list of partitions obtained in step 11 on page 80 in future steps, the list is empty.
+Go to step 11 on page 80 in future steps, the list is empty.
+17. Select and highlight the service action event from the Manage Serviceable Events window.
 18. Click Close Event.
 19. Add comments for the serviceable event.
 Include any unique additional information.
-Click OK.
+Click OK .
 20. Add or update FRU information: Did you replace, add, or modify a FRU of the open service action event?
 Yes: Continue with the next step.
 No: Go to step 22.
 21. Click OK to close the service action event.
-22. Is the list of all partitions you recorded in step 11 on page 72 empty?
-Yes: Go to step 30 on page 74.
-No: Continue with the next step.
-23. Does the list of all partitions you recorded in step 11 on page 72 contain more than one en try?
+22. Is the list of all partitions you recorded in step 11 on page 80 empty?
+Yes: Go to step 30 on page 82.No: Continue with the next step.
+23. Does the list of all partitions you recorded in step 11 on page 80 contain more than one entry?